prometheus/docs/content/docs/specs/native_histograms.md

-Note that the counter reset hints of counter histograms returned by sub-queries MUST NOT be taken into account to avoid explicit counter reset detection, unless the PromQL engine can safely detect that consecutive counter histograms as returned from the sub-query are also consecutive in the TSDB.
+Note that the counter reset hints of counter histograms returned by sub-queries MUST NOT be taken into account to avoid explicit counter reset detection, unless the PromQL engine can safely detect that consecutive counter histograms returned from the sub-query are also consecutive in the TSDB.
 (TODO: This is not implemented yet.)

 ### Gauge histograms vs. counter histograms